John Foreman (musician): Compositions and albums

-Foreman released No Jivin in 1993 on the BMG label which received an ARIA Award nomination for Best Jazz Album.
+Foreman released the album No Jivin in 1993 on the BMG label which received an ARIA Award nomination for Best Jazz Album.

-In 2000, Foreman wrote the Olympic Flame song, The Flame, performed by Tina Arena for the 2000 Summer Olympics Opening Ceremony.
+In 2000, Foreman wrote the Olympic flame song, "The Flame", performed by Tina Arena for the 2000 Summer Olympics opening ceremony.

-Foreman wrote Melbourne Girl for the Closing Ceremony of the 2002 Commonwealth Games in Manchester, UK which was performed by Vanessa Amorosi.
+Foreman wrote "Melbourne Girl" for the closing ceremony of the 2002 Commonwealth Games in Manchester, UK, which was performed by Vanessa Amorosi.

 In 2004, he produced, orchestrated and conducted Anthony Callea's recording of The Prayer, which received an ARIA Award for the highest selling single by an Australia artist.

-He wrote Light The Way for the 2006 Opening Ceremony of the Asian Games in Doha, performed by José Carreras and Majida El Roumi.
+He wrote "Light the Way" for the 2006 opening ceremony of the Asian Games in Doha, performed by José Carreras and Majida El Roumi.

 Foreman produced albums and/or singles for Marcia Hines, Silvie Paladino, Guy Sebastian, Ricki-Lee Coulter, Carl Riseley and Greta Bradman.

 In 2013, he produced Anthony Callea's Christmas album This Is Christmas.

 In 2017, Foreman produced Callea's ARIA Number 1 Hits in Symphony, which featured the Melbourne Symphony Orchestra.

-He produced the single Proud for Casey Donovan, released in January 2020.
+He produced the single "Proud" for Casey Donovan, released in January 2020.

 Foreman wrote the background music for Chris Lilley's television shows, Ja'mie: Private School Girl and Jonah from Tonga.

 Other television work

 In December 2005 Foreman began hosting The Big Night In with John Foreman.
 The premiere episode featured an interview with actor Russell Crowe, as well as interviews with vocalists Deborah Conway and Tina Cousins.

-Foreman became the Musical Director for Melbourne's Christmas Eve Carols by Candlelight, at the Sidney Myer Music Bowl, in 2003.
-He is Musical Director for the TV Week Logie Awards.
+Foreman became the musical director for Melbourne's Christmas Eve Carols by Candlelight at the Sidney Myer Music Bowl in 2003.
+He is musical director for the Logie Awards.
 In 2008 he appeared alongside Ian Dickson, Cosima De Vito and Guy Sebastian to pay tribute to Shannon Noll on This Is Your Life.

-In February 2012 he joined the reboot of Young Talent Time as the Musical Director.
+In February 2012 he joined the reboot of Young Talent Time as the musical director.

-Foreman was musical director for Oprah Winfrey's telecast from the steps of the Sydney Opera House, which featured Hugh Jackman, Nicole Kidman, Olivia Newton-John, Russell Crowe and Keith Urban performing a one-time-only rendition of I Still Call Australia Home with John and his orchestra.
+Foreman was musical director for Oprah Winfrey's telecast from the steps of the Sydney Opera House, which featured Hugh Jackman, Nicole Kidman, Olivia Newton-John, Russell Crowe and Keith Urban performing a one-time-only rendition of I Still Call Australia Home with Foreman and his orchestra.

 Foreman hosts the annual Schools Spectacular which airs on the Seven Network (previously on Nine).
 Foreman performed as a soloist at the Schools Spectacular when he was a high school student.

-Since 2019 Foreman was host of Australia Day Live from the Sydney Opera House on ABC TV.
+Since 2019 Foreman was host of the Australia Day Live Concert from the Sydney Opera House on ABC TV.